LuWae/turing/notes_abstract.md

 }
 let fr_a = fr('a')
 ```
+- we use fn() for now, because it is clearer than the pipe |.
+We might use the pipe | for selectors instead.
 ### Nested
 this, or calling functions that return functions, may be an ambiguity in the parser.
 I have to take a closer look at it.